 What is a doula?

 A doula is a “woman who serves.”
-Whether it is answering questions about birth options, holding a mama’s hand through a contraction and making sure the partner is taken care of, or cooking and cleaning after the baby is born, a doula supports families.
-She is available to be with the mama (and partner) throughout the whole labor, helping with pain-coping measures, offering encouragement and both physical and emotional support.
-She provides information and non-medical advice during the prenatal period, reassurance, guidance, and support during labor, and can be a source of referrals in the post partum period.
+Whether it is answering questions about birth options, holding a birthing person’s hand through a contraction and making sure the support person is taken care of, or cooking and cleaning after the baby is born, a doula supports families.
+She is available to be with the family throughout the whole labor, helping with pain-coping measures, offering encouragement and both physical and emotional support.
+She provides information and non-medical advice during the prenatal period, reassurance, guidance, and support during labor, and can be a source of referrals in the postpartum period.

 Does a doula take the place of the partner?

 Absolutely not.
 A doula isn’t there to take the partner’s place, but rather to help coach them to be a better support for mama.
 Doulas work with the partner to make the birthing journey the best one possible.
 She shows pain-relief measures in prenatal appointments so that the partner can help ease mama’s pain.
 During labor, whether short or long, she reminds the partner to eat and drink and rest, so that he or she is awake and alert when their baby is born.
 She is someone familiar to the birthing process, which puts less stress on the partner, who may have no experience in a hospital or birth setting.
 Laboring women need doulas and partners in very different ways.
 A doula is not there to replace the partner, but to work with them and help guide them during this life-changing event.